Nutrients in urine: waste them or use them?

 How can nutrients in toilet waste be collected and used again from temporary or mobile premises?
 We tested a new system in field conditions at a military practice area.

 Nutrients that are essential for life are constantly wasted as they leak into the ground and water systems.
 It is necessary to make better use of existing nutrients, for instance, as fertilisers.
 This way, renewable phosphorus can be seized for use as a fertiliser.
 There are problems with nitrogen fertilisers, too: their manufacture by binding nitrogen from the atmosphere consumes a lot of energy.

 One solution for a more efficient recovery and recycling of nutrients is sorting nutritious waste fractions produced by people at source.
 This means separating and utilising the most useful fractions, such as urine, already at source.
 This practice will become normal in all waste management and sanitation in the future.

-The Finnish Environment Institute (SYKE), Tampere University of Applied Sciences (TAMK), Global Dry Toilet Association of Finland Huussi ry and the Construction Establishment of the Finnish Defence Administration are responsible for the implementation of the project.
-Sitra has launched the project and also acts as a sponsor.
+At Sitra, the project manager was Hanna Mattila.
+The Finnish Environment Institute (SYKE), Tampere University of Applied Sciences (TAMK), Global Dry Toilet Association of Finland Huussi ry and the Construction Establishment of the Finnish Defence Administration were responsible for the implementation of the project.

 Experimentation of the method tested in the project has been continued in the Ministry of the Environment’s NutriCity project (in Finnish), receiving RAKI programme funding.
 NutriCity has already succeeded in halving the earlier levels of the method’s energy consumption.
 The intention is to continue the development of the technology and to pilot it on a larger scale.